Soneliem/WAIUA/README.md

 3. Press the big "WAIUA" button and wait about 10 seconds
 4. Profit slightly less

-Appologies about the long wait to load the information.
+Apologies about the long wait to load the information.
 I have to individually query each player's information from different APIs and then query another API to display images.

 ## Roadmap and Known Bugs